Veterinary Technician A.A.S. (VET)

 Upon successful completion of this program, graduates will be able to:

-- completely perform and engage in office and hospital procedures, client relations, and communication.
+- Demonstrate competence in performing and engaging in office and hospital procedures, client relations and communication.

-- work proficiently in the pharmacy and understand and utilize pharmacologic concepts.
+- Demonstrate proficiency working in the pharmacy and understand and utilize pharmacologic concepts.

 Please note that admission to this program is competitive and requires a special application.
-Interested students should notify Enrollment Services of their desire to be considered with the applicant pool (for Feb.
-1 deadline).
 Not all students will be offered a seat in the program.

 All students in the Veterinary Technician program must maintain a cumulative GPA of 2.5 during the course of their program.